-If you have concerns about a child or young person being at immediate risk out with these hours, contact either your local GP surgery, NHS 24 (dial 111) or go to your nearest A&E department.
+If you have concerns about a child or young person being at immediate risk out with these hours, contact either your local GP surgery, NHS 24 (dial 111) or go to your nearest Emergency Department.

-If you are a young person seeking immediate help with mental health problems, use one of the above options, or contact Childline (0800 1111) or at the Samaritans (08457 90 90 90).
+If you are a young person seeking immediate help with mental health problems, use one of the above options, or contact a counsellor at Childline (0800 1111) or at the Samaritans (08457 90 90 90).

 What is CAMHS

-Our staff team includes clinicians who have trained as Clinical Psychologists, Psychiatrists, Nurses, and Social Workers.
+Our staff team includes clinicians who have trained as Clinical Psychologists, Psychiatrists, Paediatricians, Nurses, Social Workers and Allied Health Professionals.
 In addition many people have additional training (please see interventions sections for details).
-We also have reception, secretarial staff and domestic staff that help run the service.
+We also have reception, secretarial staff and domestic staff that help support us.